SPEAK WITH A TEAM MEMBER (770) 920-6030

 may be entitled to a portion of the estate.

-• Without any surviving spouse or children, the deceased’s assets will go to their parents, if they are still living.
+• Without surviving spouses or children, the deceased’s assets will go to their parents if they are still living.

-• If neither of the deceased’s parents is living, the estate will be distributed among the deceased’s siblings.
+• If neither of the deceased’s parents lives, the estate will be distributed among the deceased’s siblings.

-• If there are no surviving siblings, the estate could be distributed between the nieces and nephews of the deceased.
+• If there are no surviving siblings, the estate could be divided among the deceased’s nieces and nephews.

 • Finally, if none of these relatives are alive, the assets will be distributed to the next of kin.